 Tapestry of Grace’s lapbooks are an easy hands-on activity to expand on your history readings.
 Kids cut, color, write, and glue.
 By the time they’re finished, their retention is much better.

 In fact you’ll want to be prepared to chat about the activity for the next several days!
+My own kids love telling me all about what they learned this past week.

 As I prefer the digital download of the lapbook, I begin by printing up the sheets we need.
 Each week of Tapestry of Grace has it’s own activities so you’re not trying to cram an entire quarter’s learning into one afternoon!